hiddenlayerai/hiddenlayer-databricks-model-scanner/README.md

 ## Quartz Cron Format

 The polling interval is set via a quartz expression.
-Although these expressions look like cron, there are subtle differences, namely that they start with seconds not minutes.
+Although these expressions look like cron, there are subtle differences.
+The main difference being that they start with seconds not minutes.
 This format is explained [here](https://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html)